ballerina-platform/ballerina-dev-website/learn/user-guide/getting-started/Installation-options.md

 ## Uninstalling Ballerina

-Usually, the installation location is `/Library/Ballerina/distributions` in macOS, `/usr/lib/ballerina/distributions` for DEB and `/usr/lib64/ballerina/distributions` for RPM in Linux, and `C:\Program Files\Ballerina\distributions` in Windows.
+Usually, the installation location is `/Library/Ballerina/` in macOS, `/usr/lib/ballerina/` for DEB and `/usr/lib64/ballerina/` for RPM in Linux, and `C:\Program Files\Ballerina\` in Windows.
 You can either remove a particular jBallerina version or all the jBallerina versions installed in these locations.

 To remove: